Importing a dataset

 Select the appropriate config option.
 The final step is to check the dataset has been correctly mapped against our Global Schema.
 This mapping facilitates the later mathematical representations of the data and the direct comparisons between multiple datasets.

 Where the match is correct, e.g. e-mail to Email, accept the import wizard settings, otherwise unselect so the mapping can be corrected during the normalization stage.

 Optionally, you can select any columns to be defined as custom categories.
 If the column used for the custom category is an identifier, such as a Customer ID, you will need to select 'KEY' for it to match keys across datasets.
+Note that the System automatically prefixes the word “Custom” to all custom keys in the published dataset.
 You can use the Filter field to refine the custom categories that appear and tick the Column heading to select or deselect all custom categories that are visible.

 Please see the data normalization section for guides on how to cleanse, transform and standardize your dataset.
 Once this stage is complete, you will need to publish your dataset to make it available for queries.